Charleston Folk

 SNACKS!
 Our dance community takes turns bringing finger-food snacks to each dance.
 Please consider bringing something to contribute to the snack table at the back of the hall.

 Volunteer opportunity: Get in free by helping the board host at the front desk.
 We have two shifts, early (6:30-9) and late (8:30-11).
 You can dance and then work, or work and then dance, and the dance portion of your evening will be free.
 Duties are arriving early or staying later for setup or cleanup, assisting the board host with the box office as people arrive, and managing tasks as they come up.
+Emily Rettberg is coordinating this – if you can help out, please visit signupgenius to choose the dates you can volunteer.
+THANK YOU!

 To get on our email list, send an email to [email protected] (no message needed) and then click on the link in the email confirmation you receive.